Using your super to purchase your first home

 - you intend to live in the property for at least six months within the first 12 months you own it.

-- have not previously requested a FHSS release of funds.
+- have not previously requested a release of funds under the FHSS Scheme.

 If you’ve previously owned property in Australia but lost ownership of the premises due to financial hardship, you may still be eligible to participate in the scheme, subject to the ATO’s approval.

-Eligibility for the FHSS is assessed individually.
-This means that couples, siblings or friends can each access their own eligible FHSSS contributions to purchase the same property.
+Eligibility for the FHSS Scheme is assessed individually.
+This means that couples, siblings or friends can each access their own eligible contributions under the scheme to purchase the same property.

 If you’re buying a home with someone who has already purchased a home (for example, you have never owned a home but your partner has), you may still be eligible to participate in the scheme